weecology/lab-manual/Code-style-guide.md

 * Lines <= 80 characters
     * But a few extra characters can be better than confusing contortions to make length
-* Parentheses with breaks after commas are typically better than line break characters (but not always)
+* Parentheses/brackets/braces with breaks after commas are typically better than line break characters (but not always)

 ## Indentation